material-components/material-components-ios/components/Ink/README.md

 title: "Ink"
 layout: detail
 section: components
-excerpt: "The Ink component provides a radial action in the form of a visual ripple of ink expanding outward from the user's touch."
+excerpt: "The Ink component provides a radial action in the form of a visual ripple expanding outward from the user's touch."
 iconId: ripple
 path: /catalog/ink/
 api_doc_root: true